HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC for Fully managed device - Variant 1.md

 <br>

-All of the outputs are saved in an easily identified folder inside the current working directory.

 **If you use the `-Deploy` optional switch parameter with the commands above, 3 things will automatically happen:**

 1. The deployed Prep mode base policy will be removed.